Passeriformes / Motacillidae / Motacilla

 Culture

-This bird holds national significance for Latvia, where it serves as the national bird and features prominently in folk songs.
-The Latvian Ornithological Society uses it in their logo.
-Its image has appeared on postage stamps from numerous countries including Bahrain, Belarus, Belgium, Finland, Georgia, Hong Kong, Hungary, Iceland, Iran, Ireland, Israel, Jersey, Kuwait, Latvia, Norway, Poland, the United Kingdom, and Vietnam.
+The national bird of Latvia, frequently mentioned in Latvian folk songs and featured in the logo of the Latvian Ornithological Society.
+It has appeared on postage stamps in numerous countries, including Bahrain, Belarus, Belgium, Finland, Georgia, Hong Kong, Hungary, Iceland, Iran, Ireland, Israel, Jersey, Kuwait, Norway, Poland, the United Kingdom, and Vietnam.
+The pied subspecies is occasionally called 'water wagtail' or 'willie wagtail' in Ireland, distinct from the Australian species of the same name.

 Source: Wikipedia · CC BY-SA 3.0